Assistant Registrar - Graduation: Chrissy Ray

 The Honors Program Graduation Recognition Award is given to students who successfully complete the Honors Program requirements.
 The Honors Program attempts to provide a deeper, more engaging experience in general education, giving students a solid foundation for further intellectual work.

-Students who complete the program have successfully written and presented an Honors Thesis, an article-length published essay, which is the crowning achievement of the Honors Program.
-This accomplishment showcases the values of the Honors Program: rigor, engagement, interdisciplinary learning, mentorship with quality faculty, and intellectual strength.
+Students who complete the program have successfully written and presented an Honors Thesis or project, which is the crowning achievement of the Honors Program.
+This accomplishment showcases the values of the Honors Program: engagement, interdisciplinary learning, mentorship with quality faculty, and intellectual strength.

 To complete the program, have a permanent honors designation on the student's transcript, and be recognized at commencement, a student must do the following:

-For additional information about the Honors Program requirements, consult the honors webpage: www.snow.edu/honors
+For additional information about the Honors Program requirements and how to earn Honors Points, consult the honors webpage: www.snow.edu/honors

 The Service Scholars Recognition Award is designed for students interested in enhancing their educational experience through community service.
 Through the program, students address real community issues by providing service to and learning from people in Central Utah and beyond.
 Students will enhance their academic experience with the knowledge and awareness they gain through increased civic engagement.
 At the same time, they will be helping others and building personal character, becoming better members of society.
 Service Scholar Graduates must complete the following: